A-Maze-Ball/gym-sphero/README.md

 - Green: Ready to run or running episodes
 - Red (flash): Collision detected.
 - White: Running aim procedure.
 During aim procedure Sphero will turn of LED on and off.
-- Light Blue: End of episode and environment needs to be reset.
+- Blue: End of episode and environment needs to be reset.